Pennsylvania Route 10: Chester County

 Upon entering Parkesburg, the route becomes South Church Street and runs between residential areas to the west and farm fields to the east before intersecting PA 372 in a commercial area.
 At this point, the road becomes North Church Street and passes under Amtrak's Keystone Corridor railroad line before it runs through woodland with some residential development.
 PA 10 leaves Parkesburg for Sadsbury Township and becomes Octorara Trail, running northwest through farmland with some homes.
-The route turns north along the border between West Sadsbury Township to the west and Sadsbury Township to the east as it intersects US 30 (Lincoln Highway) in a commercial area, briefly gaining a center left-turn lane past the US 30 intersection.
+The route turns north along the border between West Sadsbury Township to the west and Sadsbury Township to the east as it intersects US 30 (Lincoln Highway) in a business area, briefly gaining a center left-turn lane past the US 30 intersection.
 The road continues north along the township line through farmland with some residences, crossing Buck Run, before heading into forested areas and entering West Caln Township.
 PA 10 winds northeast and then northwest through hilly land before passing some fields and intersecting PA 340 in the community of Compass.

 Here, PA 10 briefly runs concurrent with PA 340 on West Kings Highway past homes before splitting northeast along Compass Road.
 The route runs through a mix of farm fields and woods with some homes, curving to the north.
 The road enters Honey Brook Township and heads into agricultural areas with some trees and residences containing several Amish farms.
 PA 10 crosses into the borough of Honey Brook and heads northeast on Pequea Avenue past homes, intersecting US 322 in the commercial center of the borough.
 Past this intersection, the route becomes Conestoga Avenue and passes more homes before heading back into Honey Brook Township on Twin County Road.
 PA 10 runs north-northwest through farmland with some homes, crossing the West Branch Brandywine Creek before heading northeast and ascending a small forested hill named Welsh Mountain.